Skip to main content

 • Instant Funding → Trailing Drawdown

-What is Static Drawdown?
+What Is Static Drawdown?

 Static drawdown is a fixed loss limit calculated from your starting account balance.
 It does not change, even if your account grows.